EbookFoundation/capstone-projects/pgiab.md

 ## Whitespace

 Although the scope of this project is to build a Project Gutenberg plugin, wherever possible, we should think about making sure that we pave the way for future plugins with free ebooks from other content sources - for example textbooks or academic books.
 We should also think about the needs of users who are disconnected from the global internet.

+## Proposed Team
+    Zion Fung - Front End
+    Vincent Lee - Back End
+    Alex Schlumpf - Front End
+    Sean Trinh - Back End (Experince with Ansible) Hariharan Vijayachandran - Front End

+## Our Plan
+    MVP: Use Ansible to download a basic server from git that displays books which you can download

+    Provide a interactive frontend using React and scalable backend.
+    Provide user friendly features:
+        1) Login
+        2) Recommended Books
+        3) Recently Viewed Books
+        4) Trending on your network
+        5) Read books on the site
+        6) Rate books

+    Additional hardware required:
+        Raspberry Pi wifi module (depending on which version)